-The fortieth anniversary edition of All The President's Men includes an afterword (originally published in The Washington Post) discussing President Richard Nixon's legacy: "Nixon launched and managed five successive and overlapping wars - against the anti-Vietnam War movement, the news media, the Democrats, the justice system, and, finally, against history itself.
-All reflected a mindset and a pattern of behavior that were uniquely and pervasively Nixon's: a willingness to disregard the law for political advantage, and a quest for dirt and secrets about his opponents as an organizing principle of his presidency."
+The fortieth anniversary edition of All the President’s Men (with the new subtitle The Greatest Reporting Story of All Time) includes an afterword (originally published in The Washington Post) discussing President Richard Nixon’s legacy: “Nixon launched and managed five successive and overlapping wars—against the anti-Vietnam War movement, the news media, the Democrats, the justice system, and, finally, against history itself.
+All reflected a mindset and a pattern of behavior that were uniquely and pervasively Nixon’s: a willingness to disregard the law for political advantage, and a quest for dirt and secrets about his opponents as an organizing principle of his presidency.”

 In 1972, Nixon’s ‘White House plumbers’ broke into the Democratic National Committee’s Washington headquarters in the Watergate building.
 Bob Woodward and Carl Bernstein’s coverage of the Watergate scandal remains arguably the most significant story in the history of journalism, as it ultimately led to Nixon’s resignation.

-Nixon's conspiracy to obstruct the FBI's investigation into Watergate was revealed by the infamous 'smoking gun' tape released on 5th August 1974 after a Supreme Court ruling.
-On the tape, recorded in the Oval Office on 23rd June 1972, Nixon says: "they should call the FBI in and say that we wish for the country, don't go any further into this case, period."
-(I first listened to it at the Richard Nixon Presidential Library in California, shortly after Nixon's death.)
+Nixon’s conspiracy to obstruct the FBI’s investigation into Watergate was revealed by the infamous ‘smoking gun’ tape transcript released on 5th August 1974 after a Supreme Court ruling.
+On the tape, recorded in the Oval Office on 23rd June 1972, Nixon says: “they should call the FBI in and say that we wish for the country, don’t go any further into this case, period.”

 0 comment(s):